Ex-Harris Co. assistant treasurer allegedly paid dominatrix in blackmail scam

 "He had access to every single Harris County department's bank accounts," Ogg said.

-Ogg said that there is no indication that anyone one else working with the county was involved.
+Ogg said that there is no indication that anyone else working with the county was involved.

 "We know he was stealing from Harris County employees because it's our money in the credit union.
 Credit union is self-insured," Ogg explained.